Lifejackets save lives - let's make it law

 • Do lifejackets really help?
 People have drowned while wearing them.

 Yes!
 Craft users are three times more likely to survive if wearing a lifejacket.
-Fatalities where lifejackets were worn often involve other factors (e.g., fast-flowing rivers, incorrect fit, failure to secure straps, medical events or inflatable jackets not activated).
+Fatalities where lifejackets were worn often involve other factors (e.g., fast-flowing rivers, incorrect fit, failure to secure crotch straps, medical events or inflatable jackets not activated).
 Properly fitted lifejackets dramatically improve survival chances.

 • What is a recreational craft?